 - Full Rate for children aged 5-12 years for City of Children exhibition: € 12

 - Reduced Rate: € 9

 - Reduced rate is for students, under 25, 65+, large families, teachers

-- Children under 2 FREE (Two year olds are only allowed if they accompany another child in the 2-7 age group.)
+- Children under 2 FREE (For free entry, two year olds must accompany another child in the 2-7 age group.)

 - No permitted access for unaccompanied children and adults alone.